If your struggling with relationship issues, please take our survey to see the severity

 Couples typically seek marriage counselling before the wedding in preparation for entering a married relationship.
 Marriage counselling aims to develop conflict resolution skills and the capability to understand the differences in relationships, and to make sure that marriage is a step the couple understands.
 It tackles the present situation more than the past as a way of preparing for married life.
 Marriage counselling helps married couples understand the challenges of married life, especially when making big decisions for the family.

-Marriage counselling is usually short-term.
+This type of counselling is usually short-term.

 Couples therapy is focused on tracing the root of your relationship issues.
 Couples therapy focuses on the history and past dynamics rather than the present situation.
 Couples therapy tackles personal issues to help both parties understand the underlying behaviour towards relationships.
 It involves talking about previous fights, infidelities and abuse as a way of identifying the factors that are making your relationship sour.

 It can also help couples deal with serious situations such as deaths and compatibility issues.
 Communication issues, blended families, sexual issues and abuse are a few common reasons why people seek couples therapy.
 Couples therapy is short term depending on the client’s situation and progression.